 The program does not fund pre- or postdoctoral research, work toward a degree, or the completion of projects on which substantial progress has been made before the fellowship begins.
 Although the program is intended primarily for those without prior experience in Japan, applicants with prior experience who can demonstrate that the fellowship would add a significant new dimension to their career will be considered.
 Knowledge of the Japanese language is not a requirement.

 The fellowship is between three and twelve months.
 The program awards a monthly stipend of $7,700 along with a $5,000 travel grant.
 Fellows are considered independent contractors rather than employees of CFR and are not eligible for employment benefits, including health insurance.

-Selection as an IAF in Japan is based on a combination of the following criteria:
+Selection as an IAF in Japan is based on the following criteria: